 Kitty-proof your home.
 Remove dangerous chemicals, poisonous plants, sharp objects, small toys, and plastic bags from your cat’s reach.
 If there are plastic bags in the trash, cut both ends of the bag as a precaution.
 Unplug paper shredders to prevent accidents.
 Make sure there are no dangling cables around.
 Keep the toilet lid closed.

 Have a play session and make any arrangements before you leave.
-If somebody will be dropping by to check on your pet, inform them of the feeding schedule, your cat’s habits and health condition.
-Leave your vet’s contact number and your emergency contact.
+If somebody will be dropping by to check on your pet, inform them of the feeding schedule, your cat’s habits, and health condition.

 If you want to keep an eye on your feline while you are away, you can set up a pet camera such as Petcube Play 2.
 This sleek pet camera allows you to stream video, talk to your cat, play with it using a laser toy, and more.